ajarara/circe-actions/README.md

 ## Walkthrough

-First off, Circe has a hash table accessed by ```circe-irc-handler-table``` that has events as keys and functions as values.
+Circe has a hash table accessed by ```circe-irc-handler-table``` that has events as keys and functions as values.

 Being an IRC client, Circe is naturally responsible for handling all sorts of IRC events.
 When it handles an event, it also runs everything in circe-irc-handler-table associated with the type of the event, and passes them arguments.
 Circe doesn't care about the return values of the statements, all it does is hope that they run without error (because then Circe can't finish processing the event.)